Sonia Ben Ammar

-Sonia Ben Ammar (born 19 February 1999), also credited as Sonia Ammar, is a French-Tunisian model, singer, and actress, who is signed with IMG Models.
+Sonia Ben Ammar (born 19 February 1999), also credited as Sonia Ammar, is a French and Tunisian model, singer, and actress, who is signed with IMG Models.
 She has appeared on several magazine covers, including Vanity Fair and L'Officiel.

 Ben Ammar released her debut extended play Sonia (2019) to positive reviews from critics.
 She played the role of Liv McKenzie in the slasher film Scream (2022), which was a critical and commercial success.